joytocode/lighthouse-lambda/README.md

 Run [Google Chrome Lighthouse](https://github.com/GoogleChrome/lighthouse) on [AWS Lambda](https://aws.amazon.com/lambda/).

 ## Versions
-Since 2.x, `lighthouse-lambda` has the same major version of [lighthouse](https://www.npmjs.com/package/lighthouse).
+Since version 2.x, `lighthouse-lambda` has the same major version of [lighthouse](https://www.npmjs.com/package/lighthouse).
 For example, `lighthouse-lambda` 3.x will use `lighthouse` 3.x.

 This README is for version 3.x.
 To see older versions, visit: